 Coconut water is another way to add a mineral and moisture rich ingredient into a processed diet without overdoing calories.
-Coconut water is an excellent way to improve hydration because of its moisture content but it is also concentrated in beneficial electrolytes which is ideal to prevent dehydration!
+Coconut water is an excellent method to improve hydration because of its moisture content and beneficial electrolytes which are ideal to prevent dehydration!

-Supermarkets carry coconut water near the sports drinks but it is important to select an unflavored option.
+Supermarkets carry coconut water near the sports drinks.
+It is important to select an unflavored option.

 Water, plain, filtered

-Adding plain water into processed dog food is another way to increase moisture.
-While water does not provide any additional nutrients, it is still recommended to add into dry dog food when no other options are available.
+Adding plain water to processed dog food is an additional way to increase moisture.
+While water does not provide any additional nutrients, it is still recommended to add into dry food when no other options are available.

-The immune system is 60-70% within the intestines.
-Therefore, providing beneficial probiotics helps promote healthy gut bacteria which ultimately supports a healthy immune system.
+60-70% of the immune system is located within the intestines.
+Therefore, providing beneficial probiotics that help promote healthy gut bacteria will ultimately support a healthy immune system.
 Most of these ingredients are low calorie and can be added directly into processed dog food without reducing food.

 Sauerkraut, low sodium

-Many different vegetables can be fermented but the most commonly known and commercially sold option is sauerkraut which is fermented cabbage.
-Fermented vegetables are a natural way to provide soil based probiotics into a processed diet.
+Many different vegetables can be fermented.
+The most commonly known and commercially sold option is sauerkraut which is fermented cabbage.
+Fermented vegetables are a fresh and natural way to provide soil based probiotics into a processed diet.

-Most fermented vegetables made for human consumption are high in sodium and it is best to select a low sodium option.
-Fermented vegetables are high in probiotics, use sparingly – a little goes a long way.
+Most fermented vegetables made for human consumption are high in sodium however it is best to select a low sodium option.
+Fermented vegetables are high in probiotics, so use sparingly – a little goes a long way.

 Fermented milk (kefir) is another way to provide probiotics into a processed diet.
 However, kefir provides dairy based probiotics which are different beneficial bacteria strains in comparison to fermented vegetables.
-In addition to the addition of dairy based probiotics, kefir also provides moisture, some amino acids and fats.
+In addition to providing dairy based probiotics, kefir also provides moisture, some amino acids, and fats.

 Making kefir at home is easy and more affordable than purchasing ready made kefir.
 Kefir can be purchased from supermarkets but it is important to select an unflavored option.
-Additionally, it is important to use sparingly due to the high probiotic content – like fermented vegetables, a little goes a long way.
+It is also important to use sparingly due to the high probiotic content – like fermented vegetables, a little goes a long way.